- The Federal Skilled Worker program is one of three federal programs managed through Express Entry.

 If you score 67 points or higher (out of 100), you may qualify to immigrate to Canada as a federal skilled worker.

-If you score lower than the pass mark of 67 points, you will not qualify to immigrate to Canada as a federal skilled worker.
-It is better not to apply at this time.
+If you score lower than the pass mark of 67 points, you won’t qualify to immigrate to Canada as a federal skilled worker.

 Point grids for each factor: